Castello: what to do in the Venice least known district

 2. Church of San Pietro di Castello

-Venice’s official church until the construction of St Mark’s, the 16th century Church of San Pietro di Castello can be found on the island of San Pietro.
+Venice’s official church until the construction of St Mark’s, the 16th-century Church of San Pietro di Castello can be found on the island of San Pietro.
 This church is noted for its throne of St Peter, which you can see when you visit; look out for its Arabic motifs.
 You’ll also notice the church’s Renaissance bell tower, one of Venice’s most distinctive.

 3. The Arsenale di Venezia

 Venice was once a major naval power, and the Arsenale is an impressive reminder of that.
 At over 46 hectares, this collection of former shipyards and armories was once one of the world’s biggest pre-industrial centres of production.
 Though it’s used by the Italian army these days, you can still admire the mighty Porta Magna entrance and visit more of the Arsenale during the Biennale.
+This is the most cultural aspect of Castello district.

 4. Castello’s Giardini